10 Questions with ... Skip Dillard

 3) Where was your first job in radio and how it did shape your thinking?

-First job was a part-time talent at WOWI/Norfolk while a student at Hampton University.
-Dream gig for a college student because it was on air, thanks to Ron Atkins, who needed a weekend/swing talent and thought, although I'd only been doing college radio, I was strong enough.
-It taught me that to succeed, I'd have to be a fast learner.
+My first job was a part-time talent at WOWI/Norfolk while a student at Hampton University.
+It was a dream gig for a college student because it was on-air thanks to Ron Atkins, who needed a weekend/swing talent and thought, although I'd only been doing college radio, I was strong enough.
+It taught me to succeed and I had to be a fast learner.
 WOWI was #1 in the market and all of their talent sounded great.
 I was definitely exposed and had to press hard to keep up.

 4) Who are some of the people that have influenced your career?